ChromeBee/Cyberpuck-Compass-Mouse/README.md

 values given from the three directional sensors on the chip have different maximum values and different maximum values in the negative and positive directions.
 This is why calibration is necessary if you need accurate direction values.

-I stopped this project for several months as I had to think how to convert a 3D vector to the mouse movement I wanted.
-It turned out I didn't need to as all we need is a relative change.
+I stopped this project for several months as I had to think how to convert the 3D vector created from the 3 perpendicular sensors readings to the mouse movement I wanted.
+It turned out I didn't need to as all I need is a relative change.
 We only need 2 DOF for this.
 So provided the mouse is rotated around one of its axis, the relative change in value will give you the direction and amount.

 Given the orientation of the board in the case, a roll (tilt left or right) cause a change in the Y and Z axis readings .
 A pitch change causes a change in the X and Y axis readings.
 For the porpose of using this as a mouse we only need to look at the change in Z readings to determine how much to move the mouse pointer in the horizontal and in what direction.
 The X reading is used in the same way for vertical movements.
-We can ignore the Y readings.
+We can ignore the Y readings in normal use.
+Yawing the mouse (rotating it about the vertical axis) does cause movement on both the horizontal and vertical directions.
+Preventing this would mean going back to the 3D vector maths and I personally don't think it is worth the effort.
+Limiting our hand movements to pitch and roll is the easiest solution.

 I intended this to be a wired mouse so I was surprised to find that I couldn't do that because the microcontroller I chose had a hardware UART to communicate over USB.
 This means that it couldn't send mouse emulation signals over that port.
 I'd have to change the microcontroller or use